States ramp up virus preparations, try to reassure public

 “If every state would be able to perform those tests, they’d be able to perform them much more rapidly,” Whitmar said.

 Lieb reported from Jefferson City, Missouri.
-Associated Press writers Bobby Caina Calvan in Tallahassee, Florida; Steve Karnowski in St. Paul, Minnesota; Rachel La Corte in Olympia, Washington; Randall Chase in Dover, Delaware; Audrey McAvoy in Honolulu, Hawaii; and Holly Ramer in Concord, New Hampshire, contributed to this report.
+Associated Press writers Jim Vertuno in Austin, Texas; Bobby Caina Calvan in Tallahassee, Florida; Mark Gillispie in Cleveland; Steve Karnowski in St. Paul, Minnesota; Rachel La Corte in Olympia, Washington; Randall Chase in Dover, Delaware; Audrey McAvoy in Honolulu, Hawaii; and Holly Ramer in Concord, New Hampshire, contributed to this report.

 Trending